Kim Philby: Journalism

 In 1938, Walter Krivitsky (born Samuel Ginsberg), a former GRU officer in Paris who had defected to France the previous year, travelled to the United States and published an account of his time in "Stalin's secret service".
 He testified before the Dies Committee (later to become the House Un-American Activities Committee) regarding Soviet espionage within the US.
 In 1940 he was interviewed by MI5 officers in London, led by Jane Archer.
-Krivitsky claimed that two Soviet intelligence agents had penetrated the Foreign Office and that a third Soviet intelligence agent had worked as a journalist for a British newspaper during the civil war in Spain.
+Krivitsky claimed that two Soviet intelligence agents had penetrated the Foreign Office and that a third Soviet intelligence agent had worked as a journalist for a British newspaper in Spain.
 No connection with Philby was made at the time, and Krivitsky was found shot in a Washington hotel room the following year.

-Alexander Orlov (born Lev Feldbin; code-name Swede), Philby's controller in Madrid, who had once met him in Perpignan, France, also defected.
-To protect his family, still living in the USSR, Orlov said nothing about Philby, an agreement Stalin respected.
-On a short trip back from Spain, Philby tried to recruit Flora Solomon as a Soviet agent; she was the daughter of a Russian banker and gold dealer, a relative of the Rothschilds, and wife of a London stockbroker.
+Alexander Orlov (born Lev Feldbin; code-name Swede), Philby's controller in Madrid, who had once met him in France, also defected.
+To protect his family, still living in the Soviet Union, Orlov said nothing about Philby, an agreement Stalin respected.
+On a short trip back from Spain, Philby tried to recruit Flora Solomon as a Soviet agent; she was the daughter of a Russian banker and gold dealer, a relative of the Rothschilds and wife of a London stockbroker.
 At the same time, Burgess was trying to get her into MI6.
 But the rezident (Russian term for spymaster) in France, probably Pierre at this time, suggested to Moscow that he suspected Philby's motives.
 Solomon introduced Philby to the woman who would become Philby's second wife, Aileen Furse.
 Solomon went to work for the British retailer Marks & Spencer.